 What are compensation credits and why are they so controversial?
 Published: 20 October 2016 Corporations whose business models require the exploitation and destruction of nature are increasingly marketing products as carbon-neutral and deforestation-free.
 This is made possible by the concept of “compensation instead of reduction”.
 How does it work?

 A new nature in the wake of the Green Economy Published: 20 October 2016 An ecological crisis that is becoming increasingly hard to ignore is confronting policymakers with a dilemma: they are being called upon to protect the conditions for life on Earth without overly hampering industrial production and economic growth.
-By Jutta Kill
+Jutta Kill